L-wo/jitsi-puppeteer-basic/README.md

 You will not be able to use the bots on a secure domain server, or to join a server that uses waiting rooms or has a password on a room.
 I have found ways to enable these behaviours but that is beyond the scope of this demonstration.

+## Video Conversion

 To convert videos in MP4 format to Y4M and WAV:

     ffmpeg -i "test.mp4" -pix_fmt yuv420p -vf scale=320:180 -r 15 -map "0:v" "test.y4m"
     ffmpeg -i "test.mp4" -af asetrate=48000,aresample=48000 "test.wav"

+Results varied depending on input MP4, but these parameters will convert anything downloaded from Vimeo nicely.

 ===========